-Comments shall not appear after the double-slash (\\) line continuation sequence on the same line (before a line termination sequence).
+Comments shall not appear after the double-slash (\\) sequence before a line-termination sequence.

-8 Model Definitions (.MODEL Statements)

-Model definitions are used to specify the electrical parameters for W-element and S-element instances.
-They can be considered a special form of subcircuit definition, in which the defined subcircuit is only available to W- and S-elements.
+8 Model Definitions (.MODEL Statements)Model definitions are used to specify the electrical parameters for W-element and Selement instances.

-The specific syntax for W-element and S-element .MODEL definitions are detailed below, as part of the W-element and S-element portions of the IBIS-ISS specification.
-Note that .MODEL statements are hierarchically at the same level as element instances.
+The specific syntax for W-element and S-element .MODEL definitions is detailed below, as part of the W-element and S-element portions of the IBIS-ISS specification.